erniesg/raggaeton/README.md

 These challenges are entirely to be expected of a field that is so young and moving so quickly that we just don't have settled building blocks or even a vocabulary, yet.
 In reality every company's implementation will have to be tailored to own use cases and constraints and I expect some common design patterns to emerge as more AI-native products find mass adoption.
 Life will be a lot easier then.
 But this build-it-to-test-it phase is incredibly fun too.

+## Deployment Woes
+All it took was packaging my app into Docker to make me miss Modal again.
+While most Modal deployments took less than 60s to finish, Docker is just so slow and it does not help at all that I am trying to build and pull images from behind a VPN in China at time of typing.

 # Areas for Improvement

+## Project Roadmap and Enhancements
+For the project, the following are key areas for further work:
+* Better integration with custom prompt
+While I customised a system prompt in `_prompts.md` and you can play with it by renaming it to `prompts.md`, I did not use it because the output displays the agent's internal processes (which I think will make for good streaming UI) but for the purpose of this demo, I stuck with the OpenAIAgent which thinks it's still 2023.

+* Deployment With a Fine-tuned Model for Routing
+In production, it might be meaningful to fine-tune a small and cheap model that answers straightforward queries, does routing and making parallel calls *very well* for an optimal user experience.

+* More Tools
+This then means that we can increase the number of tools available to the LLM, query rewriting, decomposition, calling on other data sources and so on.

+* Enrich and Enhance Datasets for RAG
+Speaking of datasets, I did not incorporate other data per se since LLMs are already trained on an entire Internet's worth of data.
+Also for Tech in Asia's posts, I kept running up against a 900 posts limit.
+Down the road, it is worth looking at enriching existing datasets for better LLM access, or tap into more local data sources.

+* Grid Search
+Parts of an experimentation engine is already set up, so this area is definitely ripe for an actual field test to find the best settings for our own purposes.

 ## Reverse Engineer from Human Evaluation
 There were a few times on this project that I got too carried away on exploring my own pedantic curiosity that I didn't end up using which were time taken away for checking off the dimensions of creativity, quality of prompts, reliability and good documentation fully.
 In retrospect, I should have better clarified the weightage and expectations to better ensure that what I deliver will meet expectations.